 To the left of the entrance is Nina, our automated receptionist.
 Nina is a very simple android, but she can provide some basic assistance.
 Click the front of the desk for a link to join the Autonomy Control Systems group, to keep you informed of new products, updates, and events.

-Opposite the Magic Shop is the Construct Catalog kiosk, which can be used to learn about constructs that are, at least sometimes, available for use by the public.
+Also to the left of the entrance is the Construct Catalog kiosk, which can be used to learn about constructs that are, at least sometimes, available for use by the public.
 These include units owned by or on loan to ACS, as well as units with no official connection to ACS.
 Some units listed are available for long-term rental or sale, but the majority are not.
 If you are a construct and you want to make yourself available for the public to use, consider making a listing for yourself.
 It’s free, and helps people to know your capabilities ((and what sorts of play you like and dislike)).

 Units owned by or on loan to ACS, as well as some others, are required to follow the ACS Service Rules.
 If you are self-owned, you can decide for yourself if you want to be required to follow them, loan yourself to ACS, or retain your independence.